-One of the most in vogue topics is how to engage millennials.
+One of the most trending topics is how to engage millennials.
 Businesses want to attract and retain this generation and entice them to become and stay productive.
 Workplace wellness programs aim to appeal to millennials so they will participate in programs, use their apps and visit their wellness portals.
 The millennial generation does desire well-being.
-Their health is as important to them as having a sense of purpose, a balance between work and private time and strive for an overall quality of live.
+Their health is as important to them as having a sense of purpose, a balance between work and private time and strive for an overall quality of life.

 It may be true that this generation’s attitudes and preferences are unique, and there is research from Gallup that identifies 4 common characteristics that describe millennials:

 Unattached: Millennials are less likely than other generations to feel pride in their communities, are waiting longer to get married and do not feel close ties to their jobs.

 Connected: According to Gallup, 91% of millennials own a smartphone and are hyper-connected to the internet for access to entertainment, news, friends and everything else.

 Unconstrained: Millennials don’t buy into the “this is the way it’s always been done” attitude.
 They see life and work as closely intertwined and they want their employer to care about them as an employee and a person.

 Idealistic: Millennials believe their work and life should be worthwhile and have meaning.